-Along with MRI scan results that show disc degeneration, there are some common symptoms that are fairly consistent for people with lower back pain from degenerative disc disease.
+There are several common symptoms that are fairly consistent for people with lower back pain or neck pain from degenerative disc disease, including:

-- Certain types of activity will usually worsen the low back pain, especially bending, lifting and twisting.
+- Certain types of activity will usually worsen the pain, especially bending, lifting, and twisting

-- Patients will generally feel better if they can change positions frequently, and lying down is usually the best position since this relieves stress on the disc space.
+- Patients will generally feel better if they can change positions frequently

-Most patients with degenerative disc disease will have some underlying chronic low back pain, with intermittent episodes of severe low back pain.
+Most patients with degenerative disc disease will have some underlying chronic low back pain or neck pain, with intermittent episodes of more severe pain.
 The exact cause of these severe episodes of pain is not known, but it has been theorized that it is due to abnormal micro-motion in the degenerated disc that spurs an inflammatory reaction.
 In an attempt to stabilize the spine and decrease the micro-motion, the body reacts to the disc pain with muscle spasms.
 The reactive spasms are what make patients feel like their back has "gone out".

 In This Article: